 Being able to consolidate your debt allows you to gain better control of your finances, which can then help you avoid bankruptcy.
 Most people use bankruptcy as a tactic to prevent collectors from coming after them about debt owed.
 Filing for bankruptcy can ruin your credit score and stay with you for up to nine years after your initial filing.
 The effects of bankruptcy include the possible loss of your property and other personal possessions.

-Bankruptcy can also ruin your chances of getting jobs in the future as well as obtaining a mortgage loan.
+Bankruptcy could also ruin your opportunity of getting jobs in the future as well as obtaining a mortgage loan.
 In other words, filing for bankruptcy can be a ripple effect that ends with you in an even worse financial position than you were in originally.
 By consolidating your debt, you can avoid having to deal with bankruptcy and make progress in the direction of improving and stabilizing your current financial situation, instead of digging yourself into a deeper hole.